mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-28-Hibernate-framework-basics-and-architecture.md

-**SessionFactory object:**  It is instantiated by the `Configuration` Object, it's a factory of Session and client of `ConnectionProvider`.
+<br />**SessionFactory object:**  It is instantiated by the `Configuration` Object, it's a factory of Session and client of `ConnectionProvider`.
 It holds second-level cache (optional) of data.<br />
 The `org.hibernate.SessionFactory` interface provides factory methods to create objects of Session.

 > 👉 Note: We can have one `SessionFactory` per database, so if we want to work with multiple databases, we need multiple `SessionFactory` and for each SessionFactory a configuration file.

-**Session object:** It is considered as an interface between the data stored in the database and the application.
+<br />**Session object:** It is considered as an interface between the data stored in the database and the application.
 It is a short-lived object that wraps the **JDBC connection** also it's a factory of `Transaction`, `Query`, and `Criteria` as well as the `org.hibernate.Session` interface provides methods to insert, update, and delete the objects.
 It holds the first-level cache (mandatory) of data.

 <img src="/assets/img/sample/jdbc.PNG" alt="drawing" width="685" height="150"/>

-**Transaction:** The `org.hibernate.Transaction` interface provides methods for transaction management and handles the transaction works in the Hibernate framework.
+<br />**Transaction:** The `org.hibernate.Transaction` interface provides methods for transaction management and handles the transaction works in the Hibernate framework.

-**Query object:** The `org.hibernate.query.Query` interface used to manipulate the persistent  objects (creation, retrieving data ...) using SQL or HQL.
+<br />**Query object:** The `org.hibernate.query.Query` interface used to manipulate the persistent  objects (creation, retrieving data ...)
+using SQL or HQL.

 > 👉Note: HQL or Hibernate query language is an object-oriented query language, similar to SQL, but instead of operating on tables and columns, HQL works with persistent objects and their properties.

-**Criteria object:** `org.hibernate.Criteria` interface is also used to manipulate the persistent object but by executing the object-oriented criteria queries,  meaning that this interface provides predefined methods to add criteria to a query.
+<br />**Criteria object:** `org.hibernate.Criteria` interface is also used to manipulate the persistent object but by executing the object-oriented criteria queries,  meaning that this interface provides predefined methods to add criteria to a query.

 # Hibernate benefits